smoralb/TicTacToe/README.md

 ## Presentation layer architecture

-Now, in the presentation layer we only have two different files, the Fragment and the ViewModel.
-In these two files we will manage all the logic related to the view.

-The architecture I would like to use and to implement, an architecture based on 3 different files.
+The presentation layer is now based on three different files:

 `ViewModel`, `Fragment` and `State`